 Step 7.
-If using the Saucisse Pack, carefully zip it up without trapping any material.
+If using a Saucisse, with the wing laid on its side carefully close the zip (or clips) without trapping any material.

 Step 8.
-Turn the Saucisse on its side, lay the foam Folding Pillow in place and make the fold of the LE around it.
+Turn the Saucisse on its side, lay the Folding Pillow in place and make the fold of the LE around it.
 Use 3 folds.